 \section{Abstract}

 Let $(W,S)$ be a finite Coxeter group.
 Kazhdan and Lusztig introduced the concept of $W$-graphs and Gyoja proved that every irreducible representation of the Iwahori-Hecke algebra $H(W,S)$ can be realized as a $W$-graph.
-Gyoja defined an auxiliary algebra $\Omega$ for this purpose which to the best knowledge of the author was never explicitly mentioned again in the literature after Gyoja's proof (although the underlying ideas were).
-The purpose of this paper is to resurrect this $W$-graph algebra.
-A new explicit description of $\Omega$ as a quotient of a path algebra is given and applied to obtain a new proof of the existence and uniqueness (in the appropriate sense) of $W$-graphs for the irreducible representations of $H$ if $W$ is of type $I_2(m)$, $A_3$, $A_4$ or $B_3$.
-A general conjecture is proposed that if true implies analogous statements for all finite Coxeter groups.
+Gyoja defined an auxiliary algebra for this purpose which -- to the author's best knowledge -- was never explicitly mentioned again in the literature after Gyoja's proof (although the underlying ideas were reused).
+The purpose of this paper is to resurrect this $W$-graph algebra and study its structure and its modules.
+A new explicit description of it as a quotient of a certain path algebra is given.
+A general conjecture is proposed that -- if it turns out to be true -- would imply strong restrictions on the structure of $W$-graphs.
+This conjecture is then proven for Coxeter groups of type $I_2(m)$, $B_3$ and $A_1$ -- $A_4$.